 Explores the philosophical basis of traditional Aboriginal societies examining such areas as the life cycle, kinship, control, economic systems and lifestyle practices.

-|Objectives||On completion of this course students should be able to:
+On successful completion of the course students will be able to:

-1. provide an insight into traditional Australia before Cook.
+1. Provide an insight into traditional Australia before Cook.

-2. provide critical analysis of the ongoing issues stemming from the loss of traditional lifestyles.
+2. Provide critical analysis of the ongoing issues stemming from the loss of traditional lifestyles.

-3. provide an understanding of the diversity of Aboriginal cultures and people.
+3. Provide an understanding of the diversity of Aboriginal cultures and people.

-|Content||This course explores the philosophical basis of traditional Aboriginal societies examining such areas as the life cycle, kinship, control, economic systems and lifestyle practices.
+This course explores the philosophical basis of traditional Aboriginal societies examining such areas as the life cycle, kinship, control, economic systems and lifestyle practices.

-Lecture: for 1 hour(s) per Week for Full Term
+Online 1 hour(s) per Week for Full Term